First Battle of Dragoon Springs: Battle

 On May 5, 1862, a small band of mounted Confederates escorting Union prisoners to Texas was encamped at an abandoned Butterfield Overland Mail stagecoach station and spring in the Dragoon Mountains, about 16 miles from the present-day town of Benson and near Dragoon, Arizona.
 A force of about 100 Chiricahua Apache warriors, commanded by the war chiefs Cochise and Francisco, ambushed the party.
-Three Confederate soldiers and a young Mexican stock herder were killed.
+Three Confederate soldiers and a young Mexican stock herder named "Ricardo" were killed.
 The Apaches succeeded in capturing a large number of livestock and horses.

-This minor skirmish is noted for causing the Confederacy's westernmost battle deaths, and is the only known engagement in which Confederate soldiers were killed within the modern confines of Arizona.
+This minor skirmish is noted for causing the Confederacy's westernmost battle deaths and is the only known engagement in which Confederate soldiers were killed within the modern confines of Arizona.
 It is often included as a part of the Apache Wars fought between Apaches and Americans between 1851 and 1900.

 Aftermath

+After the battle the men buried near the Dragoon Springs stage station with one of the Union prisoners cutting into rough stone the words "S. Ford, May 5th, 1862" and "Ricardo."
 A few days later, on May 9, after hearing of the attack, Capt.
 Sherod Hunter ordered his men to take back the captured herd of cattle and horses, as well as to avenge the deaths of their fellow soldiers.
 The Confederates succeeded, recapturing the stolen animals and killing five Apaches with no loss of their own.
-The four casualties were buried near the Dragoon Springs stage station, where they remain today near its well-preserved remains.
+You can visit the graves today and still see the inscriptions carved on the rocks.